Jan Pieterszoon Coen: Last years (1627–1629)

 Twice during Coen's term in office, Sultan Agung of Mataram besieged Batavia, in 1628 and 1629.
 Agung's military was poorly armed and had inadequate provisions of food, and was never able to capture the city.
 During Agung's second siege Coen suddenly died on 21 September 1629, likely due to the cholera outbreak in Batavia during this siege.

 In Imogiri, there is a persistent folklore that Coen's remains were stolen from his grave in Jakarta, and placed under the steps leading up to Sultan Agung's grave.

 Legacy

 He was long considered a national hero in the Netherlands.
 Since the 19th century, his legacy has become controversial due to the violence he employed, especially during the last stage of the Dutch conquest of the Banda Islands, which is widely considered a genocide.

 Named for him are the Coentunnel and the Coenhaven in Amsterdam.
+There is also the Coen River in Queensland, Australia, named in 1653 by Jan Carstenszoon.
+There are a number of derived placenames including the town of Coen.